The 'Burbs: Plot

-The next day, Ray sends Carol and their son Dave to visit Carol's sister.
+The next day, Ray sends Carol and their son, Dave, to visit Carol's sister.
 When the Klopeks leave, Art and Ray enter their backyard to search for Walter's corpse while Mark acts as lookout.
-Finding nothing in the yard, Art and Ray break into the Klopeks' basement, discover what appears to be a crematorium, and dig deep into the floor in search of human remains.
-The Klopeks return, accompanied by a policeman after having seen their basement lights on.
-Ray strikes a gas line with his pickaxe; Art escapes before the house explodes, and Ray emerges from the inferno scorched and disheveled just as Carol returns home.
+Finding nothing in the yard, Art and Ray break into the Klopeks' basement, discover what appears to be a crematorium, and dig into the floor in search of human remains.
+Ray strikes a gas line with his pickaxe; Art escapes before the house explodes, and Ray emerges from the inferno just as Carol and Dave return home.

 Walter arrives home during the commotion, having spent a few days in the hospital due to heart palpitations.
 He had asked the Klopeks to collect his mail for him, and they had mistakenly gathered up his toupée as well.
-Ray declares that he and the others were wrong about the Klopeks after his tirade and climbs into an ambulance.
-Werner enters and accuses Ray of having seen a human skull in the basement furnace, revealing that the Klopeks murdered the previous homeowners the Knapps so they could live in their house, realizing that he and the others were right about the Klopeks all along.
+When Art intends to continue looking for evidence against the Klopeks, Ray goes on a tirade, declaring that he and the others were wrong before climbing into an ambulance.
+Werner enters and accuses Ray of having seen a human skull in the basement furnace, revealing that the Klopeks murdered the previous homeowners, the Knapps, so they could live in their house.

 Werner attempts to lethally inject Ray as Hans drives the ambulance away.
-Their struggle causes the ambulance to crash into Art's house, ejecting Werner and Ray, who then makes a citizen's arrest.
+Their struggle causes the ambulance to crash into Art's house, ejecting Werner and Ray, who makes a citizen's arrest.
 Ricky uncovers human skeletal remains in the Klopeks' car trunk.
 The Klopeks are arrested, and charges against Ray are dropped.
-Ray states that he and his family are going away for a while, and asks Ricky to watch over the neighborhood.
+While Art speaks to a TV news crew and explains how suburbanites are out to get criminals in their neighborhoods, Ray states that he and his family are going away for a while and asks Ricky to watch over the neighborhood.

 Cast

-Additional minor roles were played by Dick Miller and Robert Picardo as garbagemen Vic and Joe; Franklyn Ajaye and Rance Howard as detectives; Bill Stevenson, Gary Hays, and Carey Scott as Ricky's friends; and Kevin Gage and Dana Olsen as policemen.
+Additional minor roles were played by Dick Miller and Robert Picardo as garbagemen Vic and Joe; Franklyn Ajaye and Rance Howard as detectives; Bill Stevenson, Gary Hays and Carey Scott as Ricky's friends; and Kevin Gage and Dana Olsen as policemen.